akiaxin/ProgrammingProject/README.md

 # Group Project
 This game comprises of a playable seal character that has been swept away from his family.
-The goal of this game is to return to your family, with many twists and turns along this adventure.
+The goal of this game is to return to your family, with many twists and turns along the way!

 ## Members
 * Chloe Su: project manager/coder